tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/propagation_setup/rotational/available_torque_models.rst

 Available Torque Models
 ====================================

-In this page, all the torque models available in TudatPy are explained.
+In this page, all the torque models available in Tudat are explained.
 Regardless of the type of torque model, the procedure to link such torque model to the bodies exerting and undergoing the torque is explained in this page: :ref:`torque_model_setup`.
 Therefore, this information will not be repeated in this page.
 Instead, for each model, a reference to the related API documentation entry and the requirements are provided.

 .. note::
-   In TudatPy, torque models are defined through factory functions, which define the properties required of the torques, but do not perform any calculations themselves.
+   In Tudat, torque models are defined through factory functions, which define the properties required of the torques, but do not perform any calculations themselves.
 These properties are stored through instances of the :class:`~tudatpy.numerical_simulation.propagation_setup.torque.TorqueSettings` class or of its derived classes.